0xdod/0xdod.github.io/content/about.md

 Hi, I'm a software engineer with over 4 years of experience building scalable backend systems and cloud-native applications.

-I mostly work with TypeScript and Go, with a strong focus on developer experience, API design, and distributed systems.
-I've worked across edtech, fintech, crypto, and infrastructure-focused teams, shipping products that handle real money, real users, and real-world complexity.
+I mostly work with TypeScript and Go, with a strong focus on developer experience, API design, and good architecture.
+I've worked across various domains such as edtech, fintech, and blockchain/crypto, shipping products that handle real money, real users, and real-world complexity.

-Beyond writing code, I love building platforms: designing systems that empower others to build, automate, and scale with confidence.
 I care about reliability, clarity, and performance.

-When I'm not coding, I'm learning, daydreaming about side-projects, and quietly obsessing over good architecture.
+Outside work when I'm not writing code, I am inside my house.

 You can also find me on [Twitter](https://twitter.com/0xdod), [GitHub](https://github.com/0xdod), [LinkedIn](https://linkedin.com/in/damilola-dolor97).